JetBrains/intellij-sdk-docs/topics/intro/content_updates.md

 SDK Setup Assistance
 : Added a code sample to the SDK tutorial that expands on [assisting in the setup of an SDK](sdk.md#assisting-in-setting-up-an-sdk).

+Run Configurations
+: Updated the [run configuration tutorial](run_configurations.md#implement-configurationtype) to show usages of the newer APIs available in the IntelliJ Platform SDK.

 ## 2020

 ### December-20